Advising

 Studying Abroad

-When studying aboard, it is important to make sure that your courses are going to transfer before you go abroad.
+When studying aboard, it is important to make sure that your courses are going to transfer into your major or minor before you go abroad.
 If you participate in an accredited study abroad program, your credits will transfer as electives.
+You must seek additional approval with a psychology advisor to receive psychology program credit.

-If you want to transfer classes to be used in place of ones currently being offered by the University, please follow the same guidelines outlined above in “Class Substitutions”.
+If you want to transfer courses to be used in place of ones currently being offered by the University, please follow the same guidelines outlined above in “Course Substitutions”.

 For more information about going abroad, see our study abroad page.